 This brings us back to Automotive News (2025), which at least had called for the industry to support congressional legislation that would rein in Trump’s tariff powers.
 But once that bill failed to pass the Senate, the trade journal has been silent on what the industry should do besides trying to negotiate a few concessions with the Trump administration and shifting supply chains to the degree that it can.

 The only alternative to that would be for the Democrats to gain control of both houses of Congress in the 2026 mid-term elections.
 Whatever else you can say about their policy stances, they could be counted on to pass anti-tariff legislation such as the bill that Automotive News endorsed.
-Of course, Trump could pull out his veto pen, but a mid-term walloping could plausibly push him to — at the very least — make more concessions to the industry.
+Of course, Trump could pull out his veto pen, but a mid-term walloping could plausibly push him to — at the very least — make more concessions to the auto industry.

-It is looking increasingly like the auto industry can’t have it both ways.
+Alas, it is looking increasingly like the auto industry can’t have it both ways.
 If Trump’s fixation with 19th-Century mercantilism really is a serious threat to the auto industry, then it is time to send a clear message to congressional Republicans that they need to either break with the president or lose industry support.

 Share your reactions to this post with a comment below or a note to the editor.